Risks in Letters of Credit

 The first risk factor that can be mentioned in the general risks group is the country risk or the political risk.

-Our customer, which is from the country Y, opened a L/C in favor of us.
-We have checked the L/C conditions and they seem workable.
+Our customer, which is from the country Y, opened an L/C in favor of us.
+We have checked the L/C conditions, and they seem workable.

 We have produced and shipped the order as per the L/C and transmit the required documents to the issuing bank before the expiry date.